LucaNoah/rock-paper-scissors/readme.md

 ### Score Section
 - Shows the current score of the user and that of the computer.
-- Shows the current score of the user and that of the computer.
+- The background of the number, is colored in the corresponding color.

 ![Screenshot of the score section](assets/images/screenshot-score-section.PNG)